cacilhas/montegasppa/docs/2021/05/scales-i-love.md

 ![Mixolydian ♭9♭13](//cacilhas.info/img/loved-scales/mixolydian-b9b13.png)

-This scale has an arabic atmosphere, adding some darkness to the previous one, but it’s still quite bright.
+This scale has an Arabic atmosphere, adding some darkness to the previous one, but it’s still quite bright.

 Its functions: